MohineAlam/Automatic_Plant_Watering_System/README.md

 #### find the rest of the hardware steps to make the sensor, modify the pump, and set up the parts on the Raspberry Pi in the wiki tutorial!

 ## Test Runs Using Repository Test Scripts OR test GUI, found in the testing_system folder (done after complete hardware set up)
- - Copy the github repository into your virtual enviornment using the clone link etc.

 ## GUI
 ### To use a basic GUI for testing, run the command:
  - python test_GUI.py